 More IBM SevOne Network Performance Management (NPM) Pricing and Cost Advice →

-IBM SevOne Network Performance Management (NPM) is ranked 41st in Network Monitoring Software with 52 reviews while ScienceLogic is ranked 14th in Network Monitoring Software with 42 reviews.
-IBM SevOne Network Performance Management (NPM) is rated 8.6, while ScienceLogic is rated 8.6.
+IBM SevOne Network Performance Management (NPM) is ranked 35th in IT Infrastructure Monitoring with 53 reviews while ScienceLogic is ranked 12th in IT Infrastructure Monitoring with 42 reviews.
+IBM SevOne Network Performance Management (NPM) is rated 8.4, while ScienceLogic is rated 8.6.
 The top reviewer of IBM SevOne Network Performance Management (NPM) writes "We can get a new vendor certified and monitored in our system significantly faster than before".
 On the other hand, the top reviewer of ScienceLogic writes "Great integrations, power flow, and good support".
-IBM SevOne Network Performance Management (NPM) is most compared with Instana Infrastructure Monitoring, LogicMonitor, SolarWinds Network Device Monitor, Splunk Enterprise Security and SolarWinds NPM, whereas ScienceLogic is most compared with Dynatrace, LogicMonitor, SolarWinds NPM, Datadog and Zabbix.
+IBM SevOne Network Performance Management (NPM) is most compared with Instana Infrastructure Monitoring, LogicMonitor, SolarWinds Network Device Monitor, NETSCOUT nGeniusONE and Splunk Enterprise Security, whereas ScienceLogic is most compared with Dynatrace, LogicMonitor, SolarWinds NPM, Datadog and Zabbix.
 See our IBM SevOne Network Performance Management (NPM) vs. ScienceLogic report.

-See our list of best Network Monitoring Software vendors, best Cloud Monitoring Software vendors, and best Server Monitoring vendors.
+See our list of best IT Infrastructure Monitoring vendors, best Network Monitoring Software vendors, and best Server Monitoring vendors.